GrenderG/GBPrinter/README.md

       internal hardware state.
 The printer will only reply once it has printed the data that was sent in the previous package
       > If b"KOxx" the printer could not complete the print request.
-Check status bytes for more data on the error and abort the process ^ Repeat the last 2 steps until the whole imageBuffer has been sent
+Check status bytes for more info on the error and abort the process ^ Repeat the last 2 steps until the whole imageBuffer has been sent

 ### Image processing